 Being able to express yourself in a confident, concise and genuine way in front of an audience that is natural for you (delivery) is far more important than being able to “write” jokes for which you really have no personal connection and must learn to “sell” to an audience.

-But if you still believe that you are more suited to the more “traditional” approach to developing stand-up comedy material, may I suggest that you get your hands on any number of these books on stand-up comedy writing.
+But if you still believe that you are more suited to the more “traditional” approach to developing stand-up comedy material, may I suggest that you get your hands on any number of these books on stand-up comedy writing (#ad).
 Put those “joke writing” formulas and whatnot to the test.

-And when you have done that and you find that your “jokes” just don’t work as well as you want them too and bombing is not what you want to do on stage…
+And when you’ve done that and you find that your “jokes” just don’t work as well as you want them too and bombing is not what you want to do on stage…

 You tell me which scenario below would give you the most confidence in your stand-up comedy material before you hit the stage: